 Natural and Logical Consequences with Allowance

 Having to create one’s own budget, also allows the opportunity for natural and logical consequences to occur.
-If one has spent all of his/her monthly spending money on an expensive piece of clothing and now has no money left to go out for dinner with his/her friends, DON’T rescue, the money is gone and your child needs to experience this.
-If your child is driving your car and dings the door, it’s up to him/her to use his/her money to repair it.
+If one has spent all of their monthly spending money on an expensive piece of clothing and now has no money left to go out for dinner with their friends, DON’T rescue, the money is gone and your child needs to experience this.
+If your child is driving your car and dings the door, it’s up to them to use their money to repair it.

 Since clothing can be a source of contention, between parents and youth, you may decide to buy your child one outfit per season for the family celebration get-togethers or other special events, to avoid the ripped jeans and too small shirt for Grandma’s special birthday party!